 The process of creating a mood board

 The process is more or less the same for physical or digital mood boards.
 The best way to start is always by defining a couple of keywords for the style of your project.
 These keywords help you to look for inspiration and collect fitting images.
-In the first round, you can go really broad and just collect everything that might fit the style you want to achieve.
-Then you start to refine your choice by sorting out and keeping only the images which best align with your concept.
+In the first round, you can go broad and just collect everything that might fit the style you want to achieve.
+Then you start to refine your choice by sorting out and keeping only the images that best align with your concept.
 Curate until you have about 5 images left which you can arrange on your mood board.
-Keep in mind that sometimes you have to see them next to each other in order to know if they fit or not.
+Keep in mind that sometimes you have to see them next to each other to know if they fit or not.

 9 creative ways to use mood boards

 Creating a mood board for your brand is a great way to explore your brand style and develop a visual vocabulary when you’re trying to build your brand from scratch.
 It helps you not only to develop a brand identity but also serves as a reference every time you create something for your brand.
 Having your mood board at your side when you design graphics will keep your style cohesive.

 Related post: How to create a mood board for your brand

 Just like branding, every design project can profit from a mood board.
 Especially if you’re collaborating with others it ensures everybody is on the same wavelength.
 From photo project over marketing campaign to newsletter layout, every project can benefit from a mood board.

 If you’re planning big events like weddings you can profit from a visual concept.
 Events often have a theme that can better be conveyed through images.
 With a mood board, you can outline the setup and style you want to achieve through decoration, flowers, etc. before you talk to a wedding planner.
 Junebug Weddings has a helpful guide on making a mood board for your wedding.